 Yes.
 Stitches will generally be placed between your last two molars, at the back of your last tooth and one at the very back of your cheek.
 They are dissolvable and are likely to have disappeared prior to your follow up appointment.
-If they still remain in they will be removed at this appointment.
+If they still remain in they can be removed at this appointment.
 It does not hurt to have the stitches out.

-Generally softer foods (pasta, eggs, mince, icecream, yoghurt, bread etc) are better in the first three days as they are more comfortable to eat.
+Generally softer foods (pasta, eggs, mince, icecream, yoghurt, white bread etc) are better in the first three days as they are more comfortable to eat.
 Please do not eat whole grains, nuts, popcorn or nut muesli bars for the first 10 - 14 days as these get lodged in the sockets and are very painful.

 Yes.
 The teeth come out of bony sockets which cannot be stitched closed.